 We have an obligation to pay 50% of the patent fees paid by LifeScan in respect of the patents we license from LifeScan prior to the date of the first commercial sale of a non-glucose product that utilizes the technology licensed from LifeScan and 50% of the patent fees incurred by LifeScan in respect of such patents thereafter.
 This obligation was triggered with the first commercial sale of the Xprecia StrideTM Coagulation Analyzer by Siemens in December 2014.
-The initial amount that is to be paid by us to LifeScan is expected to be US\$1.75 million (equivalent to A\$2,133,626).
-We have the right to make this payment either as a lump sum within 45 days of receipt of the supporting documentation from LifeScan or in equal monthly installment payments during the 24 months subsequent to the date of receipt of the supporting documentation from LifeScan.
-The patent fees payable to LifeScan has been recorded as "Other liability" in consolidated balance sheets.
+An amount of US\$1.75 million was initially accrued in December 2014.
+However, subsequent to LifeScan providing all the supporting documentation and our due diligence, the Company and LifeScan agreed to revise this amount to US\$517,831 (equivalent to A\$708,775) during the fourth quarter of 2015.
+The repayment of this amount to LifeScan, which commenced in November 2015, is being made over a 24 month period in equal monthly installments.
+The patent fees payable to LifeScan have been recorded as "Other liability" in consolidated balance sheets.
+As a result of the revision of the amount due to LifeScan, this resulted in reversal of the patent fees in 2014.
+This amount has been recorded as "Patent Fees" in the consolidated statements of comprehensive income.